Utilizing Dermoscopy to Assess Characteristic Manifestations of Psoriasis

 Nail psoriasis: Signs like salmon patches, onycholysis, splinter hemorrhages

-Other common dermoscopic markers seen in psoriatic plaques include: sharply demarcated borders, white scaling, dull red erythema.
+Other common dermoscopic markers seen in psoriatic plaques include sharply demarcated borders, white scaling, and dull red erythema.

 People May Ask